andyinabox/yesterdaysnews/README.md

 # Yesterday's News

 The videos you are seeing are a random reshuffling of news clips from the day before today.
-The text is generated from the captions of those news clips, alongside a journal of mine from late October to early November 2016.
+The text is generated from the captions for those videos, alongside a journal of mine from late October to early November 2016.
 The videos are purely random, but the text follows its own internal logic.

-Every day a new cycle, and we are meant to believe that _yesterday's news_ is no longer relevant.
-But every day leaves its mark, and finds its way back into the story as we continue forward.
-Each day follows another, and is inextricably linked to the one that came before it.
+Every day a new cycle, and we're meant to believe that _yesterday's news_ is no longer relevant.
+But each day leaves its mark, is inexorably linked to the one before it.

 —[Andy](https://andydayton.com)